aditya-azad/simple-ssg/README.md

 ### `{% out_only %}`

-Only spported in `ipynb`.
+Only spported in `.ipynb` files.
 If this string is present anywhere in a code cell, the code will not be displayed.

 ## How to use